This Fourth of July cheesecake cake is a festive summer dessert, and is easier to make than you’d think!

 Make this cheesecake-ified Fourth of July cake and impress your friends and family!
 (Just don’t answer the doorbell while you’re mixing your cake batter.)

 Notes on decorating and dyeing your cake

-I STRONGLY urge you to use gel food coloring for this cake because you have to use a lot of the liquid stuff to get true a true color and that will affect how your cake turns out.
+I STRONGLY urge you to use gel food coloring for this Fourth of July cheesecake cake because you have to use a lot of the liquid stuff to get true a true color and that will affect how your cake turns out.
 I used this red food coloring and this blue food coloring.

 I also recommend using rubber gloves when you’re mixing the batter.

 Adding a little bit of cocoa powder to your red layer, as instructed in the recipe, ensures you get a true red rather than pink.